CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

     pub response: Option<AdmissionResponse>,
 }
 ```

+- api_version: The version of the AdmissionReview API we're handling.
+- kind: Always "AdmissionReview" for admission webhooks.
+- request: Contains the actual AdmissionRequest sent by the API server.
+- response: Optional at deserialization time (we don't receive it from the client), but we populate it before responding to the API server.
-The default values for apiVersion and kind are provided by the following functions:
+The default values for `apiVersion` and `kind` are provided by the following functions:

 ```
 fn default_api_version() -> String {
     "admission.k8s.io/v1".to_string()